system76/tech-docs/src/models/thelio-astra-a1-n1/repairs.md

 ![Side fan connector](./img/side-fan-connector.webp)

-### Steps to adjust the GPU brace finger:
+### Steps to adjust the GPU brace fingers:

 1. Follow the steps above to [remove the top case](#removing-the-top-case) and [remove the side brace](#steps-to-remove-the-side-brace).
-2. To adjust the GPU brace finger's horizontal position, unscrew the four corner screws (highlighted green below), move the GPU brace finger's mounting bar, and reattach it in the desired position.
+2. To adjust the GPU brace fingers' horizontal position, unscrew the four corner screws (highlighted green below), move the GPU brace fingers' mounting bar, and reattach it in the desired position.
-    - Any vertical alignment screws overlapping the side brace (such as the one highlighted cyan below) will also need to be removed.
+    - If any vertical alignment screws overlap the side brace, they will also need to be removed.

 ![GPU brace finger screws, back](./img/gpu-brace-finger-screws-back.webp)

-3. To adjust the GPU brace finger's vertical position, unscrew the three vertical adjustment screws, move the GPU brace finger, and reattach it in the desired position.
+3. To adjust a GPU brace finger's vertical position, unscrew the three vertical adjustment screws (per finger), move the GPU brace finger, and reattach it in the desired position.

 ![GPU brace finger screws, side](./img/gpu-brace-finger-screws-side.webp)